If Rajasthani Thali is your only idea of Jaipur Food, you must come with us on this exploration of Street Food in Jaipur.

 It is always surrounded by eager and hungry customers, the eatery specializes in Dal Cheela (pancakes) and Dahi Wada.
 The specialty of both these items is the dal that is used along with a set of ingredients that the shop fellow refused to disclose (as expected).
 Unlike the usual husked Urad dal, Moong Dal with skin is used, giving the product a very characteristic taste and texture.

-Samrat is very popular breakfast joint of the Jaipur city, located on Chaura Rasta in the walled city, Samrat is a place that you can’t miss as the small eatery would have the customers thronging outside it.
-Its an outlet where the fun is standing out and relishing the Samosa, Poha, Kachori, Chai and Lassi, all of the above is highly recommended and gives close competition to the top shots eateries of these items.
+Samrat is a very popular breakfast joint in Jaipur city, located on Chaura Rasta in the walled city, Samrat is a place that you can’t miss as the small eatery would have the customers thronging outside it.
+It’s an outlet where the fun is standing out and relishing the Samosa, Poha, Kachori, Chai, and Lassi, all of the above is highly recommended and gives close competition to the top shots eateries of these items.

 My personal favorite here is the Bread Pakora and Jalebi.
 Stand there and watch the magic of Jalebis being fried and then steeped in Sheera.
-Enjoy the snacks and wash it down with the tea.
+Enjoy the snacks and wash them down with tea.

 Pakodas at Jagannath Sharma Pakodi Wale

 Located next to Badi Chopad, Jagannath Sharma Pakodi Wale is one of the quaint eateries of Old Pink City.
-This 7 decades old shop is famous for the variety of Pakodas that it serves.
-The seasonal vegetables are battered in gram flour that is flavored with asafetida, cumin, red chilies, fennel seeds, black pepper, cloves, ginger, green chili that lend the Pakodas its addictive flavor.
-Take these Pakodas and quiet literally hog on them by the kilos.
+This 7-decade-old shop is famous for the variety of Pakodas that it serves.
+The seasonal vegetables are battered in gram flour that is flavored with asafetida, cumin, red chilies, fennel seeds, black pepper, cloves, ginger, and green chili that lend the Pakodas its addictive flavor.
+Take these Pakodas and quite literally hog on them by the kilos.
 They are by far the most popular Jaipur Street Food.